BY FORUM DESAI, FOUNDER AND COO, SCHOOLMINT

 Even after the lottery has concluded, the amount of follow-up required on the part of schools can be onerous and time-consuming.
 Schools must reach out to parents one by one to let them know that their child received an offer, that they’ve been waitlisted, or that they didn’t get in.
 For a network of schools comprising thousands of students, the challenge is compounded further, consuming an incredible amount of time and taxing staff that are already stretched thin.
 With an automated system, offer status communications are automatically generated based on the lottery results.

 Simplify the Application Process for Parents

 The pain points parents experience with a manual lottery process can be alleviated by switching to an online system.
-Parents can use a single mobile app or website to register for the school lotteries of their choice and respond to a series of question regarding their child, such as free or reduced price school lunch or status as child of an employee at the school.
+Parents can use a single mobile app or website to register for the school lotteries of their choice and respond to a series of questions regarding their child, such as free or reduced-price school lunch status or status as the child of a school employee.

 Once the lottery applications have been registered, it’s easy and much faster for parents to get updates on their child’s lottery results at all of the schools just by logging into the app.
 This way, they can feel that they have more control over the admissions process and make timely decisions about where to enroll their child.
 Since lottery applications can be provided in multiple languages, parents whose first language is not English can better participate in the lottery system, leveling the playing field for all children.

 Once a school switches from a manual lottery to an online one, they find that it saves them a lot of staff time and increases internal operational efficiency.
 Compared to a manual lottery process, which can take several hours or even days, an online lottery can be run in a matter of minutes.
 Once the lottery is complete, a school can automatically send out electronic notifications to parents letting them know whether or not their child has been offered a seat, waitlisted, or declined.